 Blue Orchard Bee Facts

-- It received that appellation due to the efforts of the respected American entomologist, Thomas Say.
+- The wonder received that specific appellation due to the efforts of the respected American entomologist, Thomas Say.
 The researcher accomplished the first formal recognition of it as a separate and distinct species.
 That scientifically noteworthy deed occurred in the 1837.

 - In all parts of its range, however, the Blue Orchard Bee continues to maintain a sizeable and sufficient population base.
-That sets it apart from many of its less fortunate relatives.
+That sets it apart from many of its less fortunate relatives across the globe.
 Due to this situation, the IUCN currently has no listing for it on the Red List.

 Related Articles